Skip to content

 Marketplace source types:

-• directory: Local filesystem path (use path, for development only)
+• directory: Local filesystem path (using path, for development only)

 Managing Plugins